Faguss/fwatch/readme.md

 # Fwatch 1.16 early release

 Fwatch was originally created by [Kegetys](http://www.kegetys.fi/).
-Updated by [Faguss](https://ofp-faguss.com).
+Updated by [Faguss](https://ofp-faguss.com/).

-Code to report listen server to the master server was taken from OFPReportListenServer by Pulverizer and was improved with the help of [Poweruser](https://github.com/Poweruser).
+* Code to report listen server to the master server was taken from OFPReportListenServer by Pulverizer and was improved with the help of [Poweruser](https://github.com/Poweruser)
-Uses [natsort](https://github.com/sourcefrog/natsort) by Martin Pool.
+* Uses [natsort](https://github.com/sourcefrog/natsort) by Martin Pool

 Binary download: https://ofp-faguss.com/fwatch/116test

 ## Compiling

-Project is compiled using Microsoft Visual C++ 6.0 on WinXP SP3
+Project is compiled using Microsoft Visual C++ 6.0 SP6 on WinXP SP3

 ```
 Open file TestDLL.dsw or TestLauncher.dsw